arestivo/slides/markdown/javascript.md

 })
 ~~~

-In plain Javascript this would be:
+In plain JavaScript this would be:

 ~~~javascript
 let paragraphs = document.querySelectorAll('p')